-According to Locke (1969) job satisfaction has been defined as a "pleasurable or positive emotional state resulting from the appraisal of one's job or job experiences".
-Satisfaction with various aspects of occupational stress experiences as difficult to characterize with other forms of everyday experiences (Cook et. al. 1981).
+aspects of occupational stress experiences as difficult to characterize with other forms of everyday experiences (Cook et. al. 1981).
 For example, job satisfaction among teachers in higher secondary level schools, where students principal, typically have closed working relationships with their teachers may be influenced by the teachers' assessment of top management.
 Job satisfaction is an emotional relation to an employee's work condition.
 Job satisfaction is defined to be an overall impression about one's one job in terms of specific aspects of the job (work, pay promotion, co-workers, job in general).
 Job satisfaction also an extension over a taff member has favorable or positive feeling about work or the work environment (De Nobile 2003).
 It refers to the employee reactions towards their work experiences (Berry 1997) and work situations in the organizations (wood, wood and Boyd 2007).
-Smilansky (1984) observed teachers' work satisfaction and revealed that teachers' general satisfaction and stress at work were related mostly to their reported feelings about happening within class (such as relations with pupils, the process of teaching, and pupil behaviour in school) rather than to administrative or policy questions (such as degree of work autonomy, relations with principals).
+Smilansky (1984) observed teachers' work satisfaction and revealed that related happening within class (such as relations with pupils, the process of teaching, and pupil behaviour in school) (such as degree of work autonomy, relations with principals).
+The first approach has sought to measure the extent to which teachers are satisfied with specific aspects of their job.